Looking for more in Writing and Authors?

 There are lots of opportunities for writers in Scotland.
 We've collected and listed the current crop below.

-For more opportunities (including workshops, retreats and advice), you might also want to look into our resources for writers, and our writing programmes; the New Writers Award and Ignite Fellowship.
+For more opportunities (including workshops, retreats and advice), you might also want to look into our resources for writers, and our writing programmes; such as the New Writers Award.
 If you're under 18, why not check out our offering for Young Writers.

 Please note that we curate this list but don't run the opportunities listed.
 You can find free guidance on copyright and other issues on the Society of Authors' (this link will open in a new window)advice page.